Brasil para Todos

-Brasil para Todos (Portuguese for Brasil for Everyone) is a non-profit organization whose goal is the removal of religious symbols from government facilities.
+Brasil para Todos (Portuguese for Brazil for Everyone) is a non-profit organization whose goal is the removal of religious symbols from government facilities.
 According to the organization, keeping such religious symbols violates the separation of church and state as established by the Constitution of Brazil.

 Origins

 The Brasil para Todos movement officially began on January 17, 2007.
 Many citizens, including politicians and legal experts, have protested against the display of religious symbols in Brazilian government facilities as early as 1891.
 In 2005, a legal action by judge Roberto Arriada Lorea, from Porto Alegre, received wider media coverage.

 Actions and reactions

 The movement suggests sympathizers act by leaving support messages on their website and filing legal complaints at the State and Federal attorney's Office.
 Such actions have resulted in relevant juridic and media response.

 Support

 The movement has received support from representatives of many faiths, such as monk Coen, Iyalorisa Sandra M. Epega (president of the Non-Governmental Organization Respeito Brasil Yourubá), Baptist priest Djalma Rosa Torres, Vaishnava Hindu priest Jagannatha Dhama Dasa and Milton R. Medran Moreira, president of the Pan-American Spiritism Confederation.

 Many legal experts, including judges and attorneys; artists such as cartoonist Laerte Coutinho; politicians such as city councilwoman Soninha Francine and even religious-oriented NGOs such as Católicas pelo Direito de Decidir have also manifested support for the initiative.